 Provide support — If you’ve read our posts on College Parent Central (and we hope that you have) you will hear this theme over and over.
 As parents, we provide the support system, the safety net, and the encouragement for our students to set out on their own.
 They are able to venture forth because they know that we are there for them.
 They are willing to experiment and make mistakes because they know that, while we will not be able to fix everything, we will be there and guide them through.
 Our task is not to ”lead the charge,” but to be present and encourage, serve as a sounding board, and continue to be there when things may not go as planned.
 Although all five of the parental jobs are important, this may be the most crucial.

-Look for the positive – Because your student is comfortable with you, and you are a safe listener, you may be the person to whom she will vent when things are not going well.
+Look for the positive — Because your student is comfortable with you, and you are a safe listener, you may be the person to whom they will vent when things are not going well.
 You may be the person who hears about the discouragement or the disappointments.
-You may need to help your student put her experiences into perspective and to look at the larger picture.
+You may need to help your student put their experiences into perspective and to look at the larger picture.
 You may need to help your student recognize those things that are going well.
-If your student makes mistakes, or makes poor choices, it may be difficult to find the positive in her experiences, but if you can help her learn how she can build on her experiences, she will be able to use those experiences to her advantage.
+If your student makes mistakes, or makes poor choices, it may be difficult to find the positive in their experiences, but if you can help your student learn how to build on their experiences, they will be able to use those experiences to their advantage.
 It may also be an important exercise for you, as parent, to find the positive outcomes of mistakes, disappointments, or poor choices.